 The finished product was an example of fine craftsmanship which has stood the test of time.
 William Bell was responsible for the wrought iron work, which included the hinge supports, the gate, and the cage, and Stephen Pickles was responsible for its installation which included rebuilding the wall, shaping the end of the wall to accommodate the cage, and providing a shaped stone base.
 William Bell charged two guineas for his work, and Stephen Pickles £1 4s 9d for his.

 In 2021 Al Nettleton made a generous donation to the village in memory of his parents Francis and Avril, who for many years had a second home in Chapel Lane.
 With Al's approval, the Parish Council resolved to spend some of the money on restoring the gate.
 The iron work was repaired using traditional blacksmithing techniques by Paul Walker of Grassington.
-Chris Foster spent many hours of his own time repainting the ironwork with traditional linseed paint, and leading the gaps in the hinge support, and Michael Hargraves contributed muscle to reinstall the gate, pointing skills on the stonework, and also remotored the cage supports.
+Chris Foster gave freely many hours of his own time repainting the ironwork with traditional linseed paint, and leading the gaps in the hinge support, and Michael Hargraves contributed freely his muscle to reinstall the gate, and his pointing skills to tidy up the stonework and remortar the cage supports.
 The work was completed at the end of June and a plaque installed commemorating both William Bell and Al Nettleton's parents.

 Henry Bowdin in his cart outside the Post Office